menandmice/micetro_docs/guides/user-manual/console_actions.rst

 To create a folder, do the following:

-1. In the Object List, right-click on either IP Address ranges, DNS Zones, or DHCP scopes.
+1. In the *Object List*, right-click on either :guilabel:`IP Address ranges`, :guilabel:`DNS Zones`, or :guilabel:`DHCP scopes`.

-2. From the shortcut menu, select New folder.
-The Create Folder dialog box displays.
+2. From the shortcut menu, select :guilabel:`New folder`.
+The *Create Folder* dialog box displays.

 3. Type a name for the folder.

-4. Click OK.
+4. Click :guilabel:`OK`.
 The new folder now displays in the Object List.

 5. To move an object into this new folder, simply highlight it and drag and drop it into this folder.